 - Add the cream, sugar and lemon zest to a medium saucepan and cook on medium heat till the mixture is boiling.

-- Reduce the heat to low and cook till the mixture is reduced to 2 cups (about 8-12 minutes).
+- Reduce the heat to medium-low and cook till the mixture is reduced to 2 cups (about 8-12 minutes).

-- Once the mixture is reduced, turn the heat off and add in the lemon juice, stirring constantly till the cream thickens.
+- Once the mixture is reduced, turn the heat off, remove the pan from the stove, and add in the lemon juice, stirring constantly till the cream thickens.

-- If you want to strain the cream to remove the zest do so at this point (I personally don't).
+- Do so now if you want to strain the cream to remove the zest. (see notes)

-- Divide the lemon posset into 4 glasses or ramekins and cover with plastic wrap.
-This is to prevent a skin from forming on top as the posset comes to room temperature.
+- Divide the lemon posset into four glasses or ramekins and cover with plastic wrap to prevent skin from forming on top as the posset comes to room temperature.

 - Once the dessert is at room temperature, place it in the fridge and chill for a minimum of 6 hours so it can set.